Race date for 2014 is Saturday, September 13. Race will begin at 11 am in Riverside park.

 Absolute Bikes, the Arkansas Valley Libations Society, Arlie Dale’s Jug Liquor, the City of Salida, Gone to the Dogs, Judd Fine Homes, Jon MacManus art, the Monarch Crest Crank, Natural Habitats, Salida Bike Shop, Salida Mountain Sports, Salida Mountain Trails, Subculture Cyclery, and YOLO for your support – we really appreciate it!

-We also want to give a big thank you to the following businesses for providing food for the riders and volunteers all weekend.
+We also want to give a big thank you to the following businesses for providing food for the riders and volunteers during the 2013 event.
 These include Fiesta Mexicana, Rise & Shine Bakery, Safeway, Shallots, and WalMart.

 The Banana Belt Mountain Bike Race was started by a local bike club and riders in 1989.
 The Salida Chamber of Commerce took over organization of the race before it was discontinued.
-For the 2nd year, this race is now being organized by the Salida Recreation Department and Salida Mountain Trails.
+For the 2nd year, this race is now being organized by the Salida Recreation Department.
 The Salida Rec Department is housed at the Salida Hot Springs Aquatic Center at 410 Hwy 50, Salida, CO.
 Our mission is to enrich and empower lives through recreation in our community.
-Salida Mountain Trails is an all volunteer organization committed to building and maintaining sustainable, non-motorized, multi-user trails on public lands adjoining the city of Salida.
-They have also worked really hard to help put on this race!